 California has one of the highest cut scores and its bar is considered one of the most difficult in the country.

-The letter was initiated by UC Hastings Professor Richard Zitrin, an expert on legal ethics who noted he has a personal stake in the issue.
+The letter was initiated by UC Law SF Professor Richard Zitrin, an expert on legal ethics who noted he has a personal stake in the issue.
 “As the longtime chair of the Bar Association of San Francisco’s minority scholarship program, which provides $30,000 scholarships for students from underrepresented minorities, I’m deeply concerned by the fundamental unfairness to students of color, including some known to me, who scored over 140 on the February 2020 bar and must now take the exam once again.
 Any student in this situation faces a double hardship of a ‘passing’ grade and an extra delay.”

 The scoring change was unexpected, and now deans collectively are going to bat for all students who narrowly failed the February exam.
 They noted the court’s original announcement does not rule out retroactive application.